mui/material-ui/CONTRIBUTING.md

 # Contributing to MUI

 If you're reading this, you're awesome!
-Thank you for being a part of the MUI community and helping us make this project great.
+Thank you for being a part of the MUI community and helping us make these projects great.
 Here are a few guidelines that will help you along the way.

 ## Summary